 Common Causes of Raleigh Bicycle Crashes

-Wake County recorded 87 bicycle crashes – 76 caused injuries and one was fatal.
+Wake County recorded 69 bicycle crashes in 2020 – resulting in 70 injury incidents and three fatalities.
 Understanding the most common causes for bicycle accidents could help you avoid them in the future.
 In our decades of legal experience, we’ve come to find that the following are frequent reasons behind bicycle collisions:

 - Driver negligence.
 Drivers who don’t watch the road, drive drunk or drowsy, text and drive, speed, run red lights, or ignore the right-of-way put bicyclists at risk.
 It is possible to file a personal injury claim against an at-fault driver in North Carolina.
 A PI claim could result in better compensation than an insurance claim alone.

 - Dangerous roadways.
 Sometimes a bicyclist gets into an accident or suffers injuries because of a roadway defect.
 It is the City of Raleigh’s job to properly maintain roads.
 If a pothole, loose gravel, debris in the road, fallen tree, narrow bike lane, or covered roadway sign caused your accident, you may be able to file against the city government or state.